 - Glossy oil-based paint is also not a good choice for wood as it can scratch and peel easily with normal usage

 While you can use wall paint on your wood furniture still you should avoid doing that for the sake of proper finish, smoothness, and durability.

 But that does not mean that you should let your leftover wall paint go wasted or disposed of.

-You can rather use it for repainting your old furniture or cabinets in your storage room that does not require much of appeal, beauty and protection.
+You can rather use it for repainting your old furniture or cabinets in your storage room that do not require much appeal, beauty, and protection.